 Youth Apprenticeships / Internships

 Are you interested in applying for one of our apprenticeships?
 You can read more about how you can join our team below or contact our one of our Lead Greenhouse Growers.
-Alaska Seeds of Change offers three types of apprenticeship programs to youth.
+Alaska Seeds of Change offers two types of apprenticeship programs to youth.

-Paid Apprenticeships Through Community Organizations
+Paid Apprenticeships Through Community Partners

 Earn School Credit